 Fire up that chainsaw, zombie demons have invaded the iPhone.

-Yes, thanks to a collaboration between Id Software and Escalation Studios, the gun-toting carnage of Doom has arrived for your iPhone or iPod touch, or at least a spiritual port of Doom 3 for the iPhone.
+Id Software and Escalation Studios, the gun-toting carnage of Doom has arrived for your iPhone or iPod touch, or at least a spiritual port of Doom 3 for the iPhone.
 While not as graphically complex as its computer cousin, the developers cleverly use the tools available to them to make a Doom game that takes advantage of the iPhone’s controls and gives a whole new generation of players the opportunity to play the iconic series.

 The artwork and plot of Doom Resurrection are ported from Doom 3, which is itself a retelling of the original Doom.
 For those unfamiliar with the nuanced lore of Doom, a cryptic scientific experiment on a research base on Mars goes horribly awry and you play as one of the sole surviving marines in a desperate attempt to get off the facility alive.
 On your journey, you’ll encounter fellow survivors and invading armies of hell’s minions.
 Fire-hurling imps, bizarre mechanized dogs, gun-toting zombies, and flaming skulls are just some of the many campy and deadly enemies you’ll have to defeat in order to escape.